-The curriculum of Lang College's Music program provides undergraduate students with a broad yet focused range of intellectual perspectives and practical skills that go beyond the assumptions of a traditional conservatory curriculum, training them in the kinds of knowledge and the practical abilities that reflect the new and evolving challenges of careers in music today.
+The curriculum of Eugene Lang College's Contemporary Music program provides undergraduate students with a range of intellectual perspectives and practical skills that enable them to address the new and evolving challenges of careers in music today.

-Disciplinary knowledge from the fields of musicology, ethnomusicology, and music theory remains a crucial foundation for this program, but interdisciplinary approaches are equally important as students learn to apply their knowledge and skills within and across other artistic disciplines (such as theater or dance) and other liberal arts disciplines (such as history, literature, or philosophy).
-Hands-on practice and creative process are also emphasized, so that students learn to engage with musical thinking as well as music-making in inventive ways.
+Approaches from musicology, ethnomusicology, and music theory serve as a foundation for this program, but interdisciplinary approaches are equally important as students learn to apply their knowledge and skills within and across artistic disciplines (such as theater and dance) and other liberal arts disciplines (such as history, literature, and philosophy).
+Hands-on practice and the creative process are also emphasized, so that students learn to engage with musical thinking as well as music making in inventive ways.

-The curriculum of the Music concentration is structured around three focus areas:
+The curriculum of the Contemporary Music concentration is structured around three focus areas:

-- Courses on popular and global music exploring both mainstream and alternative genres, international repertoires and musical practices, as well as the musical life of immigrant and diasporic communities within New York City.
-Sample courses: Hip Hop, Punk and Noise, How Race Defines American Music, Music in Jewish Life, Music in the Islamic World
+- Courses on popular and global music, exploring both mainstream and alternative genres, international repertoires and musical practices, and the musical life of immigrant and diasporic communities within New York City.
+Sample courses: Hip Hop, Punk and Noise, How Race Defines American Music, Music in Jewish Life, Music of Latin America, Music in the Islamic World

-- Courses in music technology and new media focusing on the digital production and distribution of music as well as the uses of music in film, video, and other media.
-Sample courses: Introduction to Music Technology, Music and Digital Media, Prospects of Recording, Music in Film, Intermedia
+- Courses in music technology and new media, focusing on the digital production and distribution of music as well as the uses of music in film, video, and other media.
+Sample courses: Introduction to Music Technology, Music and Digital Media, Prospects of Recording, Music in Film, Electronic Music, Intermedia

-- Courses in music history, theory, and criticism, including music philosophy and aesthetics, the poetics of music, the study of music in its social and cultural contexts, and interdisciplinary connections linking music and the other arts.
-Sample courses: Romanticism in Music and Literature, Poetics of Song, Visual Music, History and Culture of the Piano, Musical Borrowing from Plainchant to Sampling
+- Courses in music history, theory, and criticism, including music philosophy and aesthetics, the poetics of music, the study of music in social and cultural context, and interdisciplinary connections linking music and the other arts.
+Sample courses: Poetics of Song, Visual Music, Musical Borrowing from Plainchant to Sampling, Improvisation, Composition and Analysis

-Most courses in the Music curriculum are suitable for students of all levels of musical training and experience, and many courses do not require the ability to read traditional music notation.
-Prerequisites (such as Fundamentals of Western Music, or Global Perspectives on Music) are noted in individual course descriptions.
+Most courses in the Contemporary Music curriculum are suitable for students at all levels of musical training and experience; many courses do not require an ability to read music notation.
+Prerequisite courses (Fundamentals of Western Music and Global Perspectives on Music) are noted in individual course descriptions.

-- Three additional Integrative Arts courses identified by the subject code LINA (LAIC before Fall 2010)
+- Three additional Integrative Arts courses, identified by the subject code LINA

 - Senior Capstone project, either the Senior Seminar or an Individual or Collaborative Independent Project

-Students interested in studying music may also choose the Arts in Context concentration, where they combine the study of music with any liberal arts area.
-For example, students can study music criticism and journalism by taking courses through Literary Studies and Writing, while other majors and minors (such as Psychology, Urban Studies, and Social Inquiry) also provide wider contexts for music studies.
-See the Arts in Context pages for further information about this option.
+Students interested in studying music can also choose the Arts in Context concentration, in which they study music along with a liberal arts discipline.
+For example, students can study music criticism and journalism by taking courses through Literary Studies and Writing.
+Other majors and minors (such as Psychology, Global Studies, or Politics) also provide broader contexts for music studies.
+See the Arts in Context pages for more information about this option.

 Students must earn a grade of C or higher in all courses required for the area of study.

-Students should refer to the current applicable Lang College catalog for the Bachelor of Arts degree completion requirements, and confirm their progress in satisfying those requirements with their academic advisor each semester.
+Students should refer to the current applicable Lang catalog for the Bachelor of Arts degree completion requirements and confirm their progress in satisfying those requirements with their academic advisor each semester.